 Etchings

 Etchings are perhaps one of the most common types of editioning in art.
 This print-making process involves incising a metal plate with an image.
 These incised areas hold the ink, which, once applied, can be transferred onto another surface, leaving the image behind.
 Etchings were one of the first techniques for replicating images, dating to the 16 century.
 Although he is most famously remembered as a painter, Rembrandt van Rijn was also a career printmaker.
 Throughout his career, he produced over three hundred etchings, which are still around today.
-This highly-detailed religious work recounts a biblical tale in which Joseph, son of Jacob, tells his brothers about his prophetic dreams.
+Looking at one of the Rembrandt etchings, this highly-detailed religious artwork recounts a biblical tale in which Joseph, son of Jacob, tells his brothers about his prophetic dreams.

 Woodblock Prints